ros-misc-utilities/ffmpeg_image_transport/README.md

       This plugin decodes frames from ffmpeg compressed packets
 ```

-Remember to install the plugin on both hosts, the one that is encoding and
+Remember to install the plugin on both hosts, the one that is publishing and
-the one that is decoding (viewing).
+the one that is subscribing (viewing).

 ## Parameters

+Below is a short description of the ROS parameters exposed by the Publisher and Subscriber plugins.
+The parameters refer to encoder and decoder variables described in more detail in the [``ffmpeg_encoder_decoder`` repository](https://github.com/ros-misc-utilities/ffmpeg_encoder_decoder).

 ### Publisher (camera driver)